h2non/youtube-video-api/README.md

 #### youtube#upload(video [, callback ])
 Alias: `insert`

-Upload a new video with custom metadata
+Upload a new video with custom metadata. `video` argument me be the path to the video file

 You can see all the allowed params [here](https://developers.google.com/youtube/v3/docs/videos/insert)